Creditera is a unique credit monitoring company in that it offers both personal and business credit monitoring.

 Personal and Business Credit Information

-Creditera allows users to access their business credit reports from Experian and Dun & Bradstreet alongside their personal credit from TransUnion and (on the paid service) Experian.
+Creditera allows users to access their business credit reports from Experian and Dun & Bradstreet, along with their personal credit information from TransUnion, Experian, and Equifax.

 For those wanting to test Creditera to see if they want to subscribe, Creditera offers a limited plan which is free and does not require a credit card to join.
-There is no limitation to the length of time which one may used the free plan.
-This plan includes access to one’s TransUnion credit report and TransRisk credit score.
-If one chooses to upgrade to the Premium plan for $29.99/mnth, it provides the user with access to their Experian credit report as well.
+This plan includes a personal credit score from one bureau, business letter grades from two bureaus, summary credit reports, and 24/7 monitoring.
+There is no limitation to the length of time that one may used the free plan.

-Creditera offers their members a dispute console from which they can gather information on how to contact specific credit bureaus to dispute errors on their credit reports.
-While this is more than most companies offer, the burden of the legwork remains largely with the consumer.
+Creditera provides its members with a dispute console from which they can gather information about how to contact specific credit bureaus to dispute errors on their credit reports.
+While this is more than most companies offer, the legwork still largely falls on the consumer.

 Credit Score and Report Refreshes

 Creditera refreshes credit scores and reports on a monthly basis.

 Creditera is verified to be secure by GoDaddy’s security service.

 As part of its premier service, Creditera offers identity recovery and up to $1 million in coverage against loss caused by identity theft.